sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of SWID/CoSWID tags to address security challenges, and the possible disclosure of the results of those applications.

-A tag is cnsidered "authoritative" if the SWID/CoSWID tag was created by the software provider.
+A tag is considered "authoritative" if the SWID/CoSWID tag was created by the software provider.
 An authoritative SWID/CoSWID tag contains information about a software component provided by the maintainer of the software component, who is expected to be an expert in their own software.
 Thus, authoritative SWID/CoSWID tags can be trusted to represent authoritative information about the software component.

 A signed SWID/CoSWID tag (see {{appendix-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
-By contrast, the data contained in unsigned o tags cannot be trusted to be unmodified.
+By contrast, the data contained in unsigned tags cannot be trusted to be unmodified.

 When an authoritative tag is signed, the software provider can be authenticated as the originator of the signature.
 Having a signed authoritative SWID/CoSWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.

 SWID/CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.